zahidesatmutlu/zahidesatmutlu/README.md

 ###

 <p align="left">• I am a highly motivated, goal-oriented engineer specializing in artificial intelligence, deep learning, and computer vision. 💻<br><br>• Throughout my education, I’ve gained valuable engineering experience in competitions and events, both individually and as part of a team, always striving for continuous growth.
-I am skilled in managing multidisciplinary projects, teamwork, and performing well under pressure. 📚<br><br>• My ultimate dream is to develop software for our country’s defense industry. 🚀</p>
+I am skilled in managing multidisciplinary projects, teamwork, and performing well under pressure. 📚<br>

 ###